https://www.chefspencil.com

 14. Harees

-Harees is usually served as a side dish.
+Harees are usually served as a side dish.
 It is made with coarse wheat, lamb meat, and ghee.
 Boiled for over 8 hours until the mixture turns to a porridge-like texture.
 This dish is popular during the month of Ramadan and is served almost every day as part of the Iftar meal.

 You can find varieties of Harees, especially between the different Gulf countries.
 Some add cinnamon and sugar to it just to give it a slightly sweet taste.
 Others substitute wheat with oats and meat with chicken.